ihe-brasil/PROADI-SUS-HAOC/Technical Instructions/tech_inst-4-1.md

 ![](./media/image4-6.png)

-4. Configure your System Under Test (SUT) to perform query based on the PDS simulator endpoint (collected on Item c).
+4. Configure your System Under Test (SUT) to perform query based on the PDS simulator endpoint (See Step #3).
 Pay attention to the ITI TF-2b Table 3.47.4.3.2.3-1: Wrappers and Constraints.

 5. Your message should include a LivingSubjectName with given equal to “Jo” as part of the ParameterList class.
 Also, configure your message to retrieve 10 patients at maximum (“InitialQuantity” with value=10).
 See examples on this [SOAPUI project](./SOAPUI%20Projects/Gazelle-Patient-Manager-examples-soapui-project).